 Our admission criteria:

-If you will be landing in Calgary, Alberta and interested in this internship, you can explore it as this 1-month Canadian experience will boost you resume and knowledge of the practice of architecture in Canada.
+If you will be landing in Calgary, Alberta and are interested in this internship, you can explore it as this 1-month Canadian experience will boost your resume and knowledge of the practice of architecture in Canada.
 Here, the provincial building codes and land use bylaws are very strictly adhered to.
-Also the popular method of construction is wood frame construction.
+Also, the popular method of construction is wood frame construction.
 You will need to get familiar with thermal and acoustic insulation, water, vapour, fire and damp-proofing of wood frame assembly during construction.

 I was lucky to apply and get a spot immediately but sometimes you may need to apply in advance (a month or 2 in advance).